 These technical aids are not mandatory.
-They are recommended to make you independent and to help you if necessary after the surgery.
+They are recommended to make you independent and to help you if necessary after the operation.

-• Technical aids for hygiene (bath board, long-handled brush, shower-telephone, bath support bar, shower-telephone hook).
+- Technical aids for dressing (sock threader, long shoehorn, gripper) - Technical aids for hygiene (bath board, long handle brush, shower phone, bath support bar, shower phone hook)